xAndaaz/Telco-Churn-Prediction/README.md

 This project demonstrates an end-to-end machine learning workflow for predicting customer churn and generating proactive retention strategies.
 The primary goal is to identify customers who are likely to churn and provide them with targeted interventions to improve retention.

-The solution uses a Telco Customer Churn dataset to train an XGBoost model.
+The solution uses a Telco Customer Churn dataset to train an XGBRFClassifier.
 It then leverages SHAP (SHapley Additive exPlanations) to understand the key drivers behind each churn prediction.
 Based on these drivers and the calculated Customer Lifetime Value (CLV), a set of personalized retention strategies is automatically generated for at-risk customers.

 ---